Vishwanath-GitHub/Operator-SDK-Pod-Notification/README.md

 This project has a 'podset-operator' that contains in own file structure.
 Now, the main aim of this project is to get a notification in form of text in the logs of the operator pod when any new pod is added to the cluster.
 This notification is hardcoded in the podset_controller.go file in pkg/controller/podset/.
 It displays a custom message, name of the pod and details of the pod including its name, namespace and labels.

-Please read the official documentation of Operator-SDK to understand its file structure with Go files.
+Please read the official documentation of Operator-SDK to understand its file structure with Go files, how to build the operator with step-by-step process and deploy it.

 Changes made in the Operator:
 * In podset_types.go file, the contents of the struct{} is changed so that it we can get Pod Names.
 This file is under pkg/apis/app/v1alpha1/.